Cold weather alert issued by medical officer for Hamilton area - Hamilton | Globalnews.ca

-Hamilton’s medical officer of health issued the city’s third cold weather alert for 2022 on Thursday with the expectation of wind chill values close to -20 in the daily high.
+Hamilton’s medical officer of health has issued a cold weather alert for Tuesday with low wind chill values expected until Wednesday afternoon.

 The alert has now activated five city-run recreation centre warming locations at Bennetto on Hughson Street, Dominic Agostino Riverdale on Violet Drive, Huntington Park on Brentwood, Norman Pinky Lewis on Wentworth North and Westmount on Lynbrook Drive.